Azure/azure-rest-api-specs/specification/consumption/resource-manager/readme.md

   - suppress: GuidUsage
     from: consumption.json
     reason: Usage of Guid in the consumption RP APIs is signed off from the ARM team.

+suppressions:
+  - code: pathforresourceaction
+    reason: Existing API used in production by customers and cannot be modified at this point.
+    from: Microsoft.Consumption/stable/2023-03-01/consumption_pricesheet.json
+    where: /providers/Microsoft.Billing/billingAccounts/{billingAccountId}/billingPeriods/{billingPeriodName}/providers/Microsoft.Consumption/pricesheets/download
 ```

 ## AzureResourceSchema